timeplus-io/proton/README.md

 > [!NOTE]
 > You can also integrate Timeplus Proton with Python/Java/Go SDK, REST API, or BI plugins.
 Please check <a href="#-integrations"><strong>Integrations</strong></a>

-From `proton client`, run the following SQL to create a stream of random data:
+In the `proton client`, you can write SQL to create [External Stream for Kafka](https://docs.timeplus.com/proton-kafka) or [External Table for ClickHouse](https://docs.timeplus.com/proton-clickhouse-external-table).
+You can also run the following SQL to create a stream of random data:

 ```sql
 -- Create a stream with random data